jindongmin/jindongmin.github.io/research/index.md

   credit:
 ---

-I started by working with plants and plastid genomes.
+I started by working with plants and plastid genomes during my master's research.
 I found the coevolutionary dynamics between nuclear and plastid genomes very interesting during my work with plastome structure variations and plant phylogeny.

 After joined nyu, I continued to explore more about host-symbiosis interactions in the context of human & microbes.